 1. Specialize in a department with larger opportunities

 Research your industry and aim your skills in a direction that studios need and will need in the future.
-Certain departments require more staff than others, for example studios usually only need a few concept artists that often require years of experience.
-On the other hand environment art requires 10, 20 or sometimes more artists and their skills are also transferable to other departments if needed.
+Certain departments require more staff than others.
+For example, studios usually only need a few Concept Artists, and they often require years of experience.
+On the other hand environment art requires 10, 20 or sometimes more Artists, and their skills are also transferable to other departments if needed.

 - Follow game industry media and news: Check out Gamasutra.com